RobertBaruch/amaranth-exercises/05_sync.md

 x = Signal(reset=1)
 m.d.sync += x.eq(~x)
 ```

+Admittedly, the following diagram is a bit less useful than just saying "the flip-flop is initialized with 1 and resets to 1", but it does accurately portray what resetting means.

 ![The x signal resets to 1, diagram](diagrams/sync_reset_diagram.png)
 ![The x signal resets to 1, waveforms](diagrams/sync_reset.png)